statisticsnorway/statbus/CONVENTIONS.md

-This is a Supbase + Next.js project.
+This is a Supabase + Next.js project using modern PostgreSQL (16+).
-The SQL code is modern Postgresql (16+).
-The Next.js files are in the "app/" directory and use TypeScript.
+Next.js files are in the app/ directory with TypeScript.
-The old legacy code is in "legacy/" and is for reference only.
+Legacy code is in legacy/ for reference only.
-Use a functional coding style.
-The Next.js app runs both server side and client side with SSR.
-Next.js 14 is used with traditional app/src/{app,api,...} directories.
+The app runs server-side and client-side with SSR, using Next.js 14 in app/src/{app,api,...} directories.
-The project is deployed on our custom servers and runs behind Caddy running HTTPS.
+Deployed on custom servers behind Caddy with HTTPS.

  • Use named exports for HTTP methods.
  • Use route.ts for all pages.
  • Handle responses with NextResponse.
  • Organize under app/api to match endpoints.
  • Avoid default exports.
-• Styling: Uses Tailwind CSS.
+ • Styling: Tailwind CSS.
-• Testing: Uses Jest and ts-jest.
+ • Testing: Jest and ts-jest.
  • Build/Deployment: Standard Next.js scripts in package.json.
+ • Use React Context/hooks; organize in context/ and hooks/.
+ • Group components by feature in components/.
+ • Use TypeScript; define types in .d.ts or locally.
+ • Use functional components with hooks.
+ • Use layout.tsx in app/ for global providers, not _app.tsx.